juju/docs/src/en/credentials.md

 This will overwrite existing credential information, so make sure all current credentials are contained in the file, not just the new or changed one.

-Replacing credentials in this way does not update credentials currently in use (on an existing controller/cloud).
-See next section for that.
+Updating credentials in this way does not update credentials currently in use (on an existing controller/cloud).
+See the next section for that.
 The `add-credential` command is always "pre-bootstrap" in nature.

-### Updating credentials
+### Updating remote credentials

 To update credentials currently in use (i.e. cached on the controller) the `update-credential` command is used.
 The requirements for using this command,